kmtsui/wcsim_hybrid_docker/README.md

 # wcsim_hybrid_docker
 Build a WCSim_hybridPMT image and push to docker hub with github actions.
+The action will trigger a build of `optical_fit` docker in https://github.com/kmtsui/optical_fit_docker.

 The base GEANT4 image is built by https://github.com/kmtsui/geant4_docker, and the WCSim package is downloaded from https://github.com/kmtsui/WCSim/tree/feature_scattering and stored in the directory `/WCSim`.

+The entry point is stored in `/WCSim/wcsim.entrypoint.sh`, and a sample diffuser MC output is stored in `/data/wcsim_hybrid.root`.

 The final image is pushed to `kmtsui/wcsimhybrid:latest` at docker hub.